tidepool-org/tidepool-org.github.io/HowToHelp.md

 _Things to know before you start:_

 * Please read our architecture and design documents.
+They're all linked from [here](index.html).
 * Please read and follow our style guide.
 * It's useful to read the issues list for the repositories you're interested in -- it may give you ideas for things to work on, or indicate work that's already underway.
-* We work in Javascript and prefer to keep it that way.
-We're not interested at the moment in alternative implementations or languages.
+* We work in JavaScript for the client and in JavaScript and Go for the server.
+We're probably not interested in alternative language implementations.
 * We're willing to take small fixes from anyone.
 Big changes will need to come from people we know and trust.
 Best way to get to be one of those people is to make some small fixes first.
 * In general, communications is key.
 You can work on things without telling us in advance, but a heads up may help us to help you help us.
 * A pull request is the start of a discussion.
 Please don't get upset if we ask for additional changes after a review.
 We do that internally too.